jakelangham/kestrel/paper/paper.md

 gravity, and $\nabla_s = \nabla - \mathbf{s}(\mathbf{s}\cdot\nabla)$,
 with $\mathbf{s} \equiv \cos(\theta)\nabla b$.

-The technical details of these equations, their derivation and our numerical solution scheme are fully presented by @Langham:2023.
 While most of the terms are fixed by the underlying depth-averaged flow physics (and shall not be discussed further), some parts of the right-hand sides are user-settable.
 The terms $\mathcal{T}$, $\mathcal{E}$ and $\mathcal{D}$ denote the basal drag, erosion rate and deposition rate respectively.
-These are modelling closures, assumed to be functions of the flow fields $H$, $\bar{\mathbf{u}}$ and
+These are modelling closures, assumed to be functions of the flow fields $H$,
-$\bar{\psi}$.
+$\bar{\mathbf{u}}$ and $\bar{\psi}$.
 In each case, the user may choose from different options, depending on the problem at hand.
-For example, the drag $\mathcal{T}$ may be set either to a function appropriate for turbulent fluids, to various models of purely granular flows, or to a combined law that depends on the solids concentration.
+For example, the drag
+$\mathcal{T}$ may be set either to a function appropriate for turbulent fluids, to various models of purely granular flows, or to a combined law that depends on the solids concentration.
 This provides the flexibility to simulate many different kinds of flow.
 Furthermore, it is worth noting that in many cases, the question of which closures most faithfully capture the flow physics is an open problem that cannot easily be addressed experimentally.
 Using numerical simulations to investigate the effects of different modelling choices is one way to approach this.

 The remaining source terms $\mathcal{Q}_H$ and $\mathcal{Q}_{\psi}$ are time-dependent functions that provide one way for a modeller to control fluxes